28 August 2018

 Okay, fine, it's technically not skateboarding.
 I don't try to achieve any tricks.
 The only "trick" I attempted – sliding down a 1-metre ramp – ended with me falling and scratching my beloved $50-wooden board.
 Instead of skateboarding then, I'm merely "cruising".
 Perhaps with enough skating/shaking, the remaining kidney stone will disappear?

 Home has been Switzerland for the past ten years.
 Home, that notion I had already reflected upon more than 3 years ago after I had visited Gaudi's Casa Casa Batlló in Barcelona.
 It's interesting – for me – to read my past writings.
 Often, and unsurprisingly, I still relate to my previous self.
 At other times, it allows me to measure the evolution of my thinking, my feelings – I wouldn't necessarily call that evolution "progress".
-I can also measure, alas, the inexorable passing of time and my inability to knowing how to enjoy life.
+I can also measure, alas, the inexorable passing of time and my inability to know how to enjoy life.

 Ten years in Switzerland.
 Ten years in the same apartment.
 I still don't speak more than three words of Swiss German.
 My level in German has been gradually diminishing.
 I only use the language for administrative matters, although the taxation part is easy since I don't own anything complicated: no house, no car, no hidden mistresses, no children – as far as I know at least... and I think someone told me once you don't "own" children, nor women for that matter, but that's merely semantics.
 It's a shame that I haven't improved speaking and writing German.